 Other great things to do with young children are visiting the ‘Dead Zoo’ as locals call the Natural History Museum, visiting Imaginosity, the Dublin Children’s Museum or venturing out of the city to go to Explorium, the science and sports centre which has a huge range of interactive displays and activities, many suitable for young children.

 If the weather is nice, a visit to the Botanic Gardens is worth it and back in the city centre, Dublinia beside Christchurch Cathedral is worth visiting.
-It details the history of Dublin from the times of the Vikings, through the Medieval Ages and into modern-day, with interactive exhibitions for kids to enjoy.
+It details the history of Dublin from the times of the Vikings, through the Medieval Ages and into the modern-day, with interactive exhibitions for kids to enjoy.
 Parents can read, while kids play.

 Dublin is a very family-friendly city and has lots to offer younger children.
 There are family-friendly hotels to suit all budgets and a wealth of cafes and restaurants to suit everyone.